sophietheopossum/blood-of-the-chimera/README.md

 ### `kde-plasma/plasma-meta`
 a modified version of the official ebuild with the ability to disable or enable powerdevil as needed with an aptly named use flag. on a desktop pc power management software does not always make sense. newer versions also have a minimal use flag to allow using the plasma-meta package for just certain components including the new kate and ksysguard related use flags.

+### `mail-client/mailspring-bin`
+newer version than available elsewhere. mailspring is a partially closed source mail client with a large number of features

 ### `mail-client/thunderbird`
 based on the ::bobwya ebuild. contains some debian and mozilla/freebsd patches from ::pg-overlay, notably disabling some tests and adding more arm64 support (renamed to make more sense, all fixed in mozilla 61), based on use flags. also contains a patch to hide gtk2 behind nsplugin/NPAPI, the only thing that uses it.